spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 ### 5.2.4 Snippet information section <a name="5.2.4"></a>

 Snippets can optionally be used when a file is known to have some content that has been included from another original source.
-They are useful for denoting when part of a file may have been originally created under another license.
+They are useful for denoting when part of a file may have been originally created under another license or copied from a place with a known vulnerability.

 Each instance of Snippet Information shall be associated with a specific file in an SPDX document.

-Cardinality: Optional, one or many.
+Cardinality: Optional, zero or many.

 See [Clause 9](snippet-information.md) for details of the fields in this kind of section.